Practice Heretic with Flashcards, Spelling and Quizzes

 The noun 'heretic' has its etymological roots in Greek and Latin.
 It is derived from the Greek word 'hairetikos,' which means 'able to choose' or 'a choice.'
 In Latin, it became 'haereticus,' referring to a person who chooses to hold beliefs or opinions that are contrary to the established or dominant religious or cultural doctrine.
 In English, 'heretic' denotes an individual who diverges from accepted religious or cultural beliefs, often in a way that challenges or questions the prevailing orthodoxy.
 Historically, heretics were often considered to be dissenters or those who held unorthodox views, leading to social, religious, or political conflicts.
 The term carries a connotation of deviation from established norms and doctrines and has been used to label those who challenge or reform prevailing systems of belief or practice.

-Quiz: Find the meaning of heretic
+Find the correct meaning of the noun heretic:

 Try Again!